Table Of Contents

 When You Should Call Your Healthcare Provider

-Though round ligament induced pain is harmless, there are other causes of pain around belly button during pregnancy that can indicate a more serious health problem.
+Though round ligament induced pain is harmless, there are other causes of pain around the belly button during pregnancy that can indicate a more serious health problem.
 So, how do you spot the difference?

 The main characteristic of this specific pain is that it doesn’t last very long; you usually only experience it when changing positions.
 Other types of pain may be longer in duration and should you experience them; you should consult with your doctor.